Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-12-22-Pigeonhole.md

 ---
 layout: post
 title:  Pigeonhole principle bias
+tagline: and mapping integer sets
 categories: [math]
 tags : [bias, distribution, random] description : a note on bias introduced by the pigeonhold principle
 plotly: true
+revision: 20170809
 ---

 This is a quick note about how the Pigeonhole Principle applies to mapping integers to a smaller set.
+One usage is generating unbiased uniform random integers.

 Imagine we have a machine which has a large mixing bin.
 Into this machine we put $b$ physically identical balls except one is blue and the remainder are red.
 After sufficient mixing the balls drop into a long narrow transparent tube in single file.
 Connected to the tube is a chute that can distribute the balls to $n$ bins and the machine is set-up to use some method to distribute the balls equally into the bins (of course numbered from 0 to $n-1$).
 After the distribution is complete we call the bin with the blue ball the result.